MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `A) Create a Cloud SQL instance in one zone, and create a failover replica in another zone within the same region.`

-**Quick reason:** Create a Cloud SQL instance in one zone, and create a failover replica in another zone within the same region.

 <details>
 <summary>Full explanation</summary>